MarcSkovMadsen/awesome-streamlit/docs/vscode.md

 ![Fork of Streamlit](_static/images/streamlit_fork.png)

-### Creating the Streamlit Visual Studio Online environment
+## Setting up the streamlit repo as a a Visual Studio Online Environment

+Visual Studio Online is a new experiement for working in VS Code locally inside a docker container environment in the cloud.

-To create a docker container containing the streamlit/streamlit repo I followed step 1-4 of the offical [VS Code Quickstart Guide](https://docs.microsoft.com/en-us/visualstudio/online/quickstarts/vscode).
+To create a docker container environment containing the streamlit/streamlit repo I followed step 1-4 of the offical [VS Code Quickstart Guide](https://docs.microsoft.com/en-us/visualstudio/online/quickstarts/vscode).
 But I replaced the `microsoft/vsonline-quickstart` with `<my-user-name>/streamlit`.

 ![Replicate with streamlit/streamlit](_static/images/vscode_vso_quickstarts_streamlitstreamlit.png)sp